mdesantis1984/AgenteIALocal/src/README.architecture.en.md

 7. AI integration: **HTTP** using an **OpenAI-compatible** API.
 8. Primary provider in Phase 1: **LM Studio (local)**.
 9. Future remote endpoint planned: `https://ia.thiscloud.com.ar` (not implemented in Phase 1).
-10. Configuration in **Tools → Options**, not inside the ToolWindow.
+10. Configuration in **Tools → Options**, not inside the ToolWindow (except for an inline edit panel introduced in Sprint 3.3).

 ---